Handling Summer’s Challenges

 Feeling on edge is also called hypervigilance, a symptom some Veterans experience because of combat or trauma.
 Being on very high alert — constantly on guard — to possible risk or threats may interfere with the ability to enjoy life or even get through the day.

 “I couldn’t go anywhere having my back exposed — people walking behind me I didn’t know,” says Marcos, a U.S. Marine Corps Veteran who served three tours in Iraq.

 Military training taught Veterans the importance of being observant and alert when they need to be.
 But as a civilian, living in a world where everything feels like a potential threat can be challenging or exhausting.
 Hear how other Veterans have found tools to help cope with feeling on edge and to get back to enjoying life.

-There might be increased pressure to attend social events, like cookouts or birthday parties, during the summer.
+There might be increased pressure to attend social events during the summer.
 Stepping outside of your comfort zone may be challenging at first.

 “I wanted to stay home, because I knew my family was safe.
 We were in our house or in our yard, and that was a controlled environment,” says Brian, a U.S. Army National Guard Veteran.
 “To go somewhere where it was something I couldn’t control — definitely my anxiety would be a lot higher.”

 “Being able to talk helps me to manage a lot, because it’s not built up,” says Ertell, a Vietnam Veteran.
 “Which helps me to manage my anger now and helps me to manage my hypervigilance.
 I’m not as suspicious of people as I once was.”